-In my leadership coaching and consulting business, clients often come to me with the idea that they need to change jobs.
+In my construction leadership coaching and consulting business, clients sometimes come to me with the idea that they need to change jobs.
 They are convinced the only solution to their problem at work is to change jobs or to leave the company they are with and to simply get out of that context and get into a new context.

 The problem is that without serious examination of what is going on in your work that is causing the difficulty, it is so easy to simply change scenery but find yourself in exactly the same spot six months later after the honeymoon of the next job wears off.